Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 3. Length of Optimization

 \section{Experiment 3.
 Length of Optimization}

 A free parameter during each run of text-to-image models is the length of optimization: the number of iterations the networks are run for.
 Typically, we can expect that the more iterations, the lower and more stable the loss, and ideally the better the image.
 We wanted to investigate on average how many iterations are needed to get a decent result.
-We also wanted to see if lower iterations could be just as well generated as higher iterations, because a lower number of iterations means faster results, and for future systems involving text-to-image generation, we would want to know an average number of iterations needed to arrive at a favorable result.
+We also wanted to see if runs with lower iterations could produce images with just as good generation quality as runs with higher iterations; a lower number of iterations means faster results, and for future systems involving text-to-image generation, we would want to know an average number of iterations needed to arrive at a favorable result.
 Our specific research question was: \textbf{does the length of optimization correlate with better evaluated generations?}

-Our hypothesis was that there would be no significant difference amongst the iteration steps (100-1000), and that preferences for a preferred iteration step would be all over the map, because picking a favorite is highly subjective.